 There are three different ways to add blocks to your page.

 - In the top left of the top bar you can click the plus icon to add a new block.
 View the listing below for a description for each available block.
 The first section you’ll see is a “Most Used” section which will show the blocks you have used most often.
 The new block will be added below the block you have selected.

 - Mouse over the block and go to the top until a plus icon shows up.
 Click the plus icon to add a new block above the block you hovered over.

 - For an even quicker way to add a block, click below the last block in the page and start typing.
 This is a paragraph block automatically.
 For a quick block search, in this new paragraph block, type “ / “ followed by the name of the block you’re looking for and select it from the list of options that appear.

 Select the block you want to move.
 When you mouse over the block you will see two arrows and a square icon with six dots on the left hand side.
 Click the arrows to move the blocks up and down on the page.

-You can also click and drag the block by clicking the rectangle icon with 6 dots.
-When clicking and dragging the block, make sure you see the blue line show up where you want the block to go.
+You can also click and drag the block by clicking the rectangle icon with 6 dots and dragging where you want it to be.
+When clicking and dragging the block, make sure you see the blue line show up where you want the block to be placed.
 You will have to move your cursor into the middle of the screen to make the blue line show up.
 See the image below.